DaniCCodes/LocalLikFCM_USprcpExtremes/DataApplication/README.md

 ## Daniela Castro-Camilo and Raphael Huser

-We provide the R codes to reproduce the application to U.S. precipitation extremes.
+We provide the R code needed to reproduce the application to U.S. precipitation extremes.
 All results are obtained using R and the packages "mvtnorm", "R.utils", "fields", "numDeriv", "condMVNorm", "Matrix", "matrixcalc", "rje", "ismev", "evd", and "parallel", "homtest", "ggmap", "ggplot2", and "reshape2" all available on CRAN.
-Main codes (with example usage) are denoted by [main].
+Main code (with example usage) are denoted by [main].
 We also provide a docker image to run the example usage in each main code.

 ### To fit the model

 - [main] Fit/FitUSprcp.R: fit our model to the U.S. precipitation extreme observations.
 The code runs on a single node in parallel across multiple cores.
 Includes an example usage and suggestions for extension to multiple nodes.
 - Fit/CensoredLocalLikelihood.R: auxiliary code that contains the censored local log-likelihood functions.
-- Fit/logCopula.R, Fit/logLikelihood.R, Fit/logPartial.R: auxiliary codes containing functions to compute the log copula for fully censored observations, the log-likelihood for non-censored observations, and the log partial derivatives of the copula for partially censored observations, respectively.
+- Fit/logCopula.R, Fit/logLikelihood.R, Fit/logPartial.R: auxiliary code containing functions to compute the log copula for fully censored observations, the log-likelihood for non-censored observations, and the log partial derivatives of the copula for partially censored observations, respectively.
 - Fit/Tools.R: auxiliary functions.

 - Data/grid60.txt: regular grid with 2235 grid points at an internodes distance of 60km, where the model will be fitted.